openafsfoundation/openafsfoundation.org/index.md

     maintenance of OpenAFS.
 Find out <a href="about/">About The Foundation</a>.</p>

     <h4>Who leads The Foundation?</h4>
-    <p>The OpenAFS Foundation is spear-headed by a volunteer [Board of
+    <p>The OpenAFS Foundation is spear-headed by a volunteer <a href="about/board">Board of
-    Directors]({{site.github.url}}/about/board).
+    Directors</a>.
 This Board consists of volunteers, who are primarily OpenAFS users, community leaders, or other prominent members of the OpenAFS community.</p>
   </div>